Disclaimer: Harry Potter and all of the characters are owned by J.K. Rowling. Professor Sheridan and a few other characters in here are mine, though.

 "No it's not.
 I—"

 She sighed.
 It wasn't fine.
 How could she forget about that?
 At the start of the summer holidays, she had even toyed with the idea of putting off taking the class a year.
-He, however, practically forced her into going at first, telling her that there was nothing she could do for him as he recovered.
+He, however, practically forced her into going, telling her that there was nothing she could do for him as he recovered.
 That he understood and wanted her to take her class instead of fussing over him.
 That it would do them good.

 Circe!
 She was an idiot.
 Severus nearly died.
 How could she forget that?
 She sighed, shaking her head.
 She paused when his hand tilted her head upwards so she'd look at him again.